clear430/nonergodic-rl/README.md

 ## Data Analysis
 Comprehensive discussion and implications of all results are described in `docs/RGrewal_RL.pdf`.

-The data regarding agent training performance (NumPy arrays), the learned models (PyTorch parameters), and coin flip experiments (NumPy arrays) have a total combined size of 16.5 GB.
+The data regarding agent training performance (NumPy arrays), the learned models (PyTorch parameters), and optimal leverage experiments (NumPy arrays) have a total combined size of 16.7 GB.

-The breakdown for additive agents, multiplicative agents, and coin flip experiments are 2.5 GB, 13.7 GB, and 80 MB respectively.
+The breakdown for additive agents, multiplicative agents, and optimal leverage experiments are 2.7 GB, 13.8 GB, and 0.2 GB respectively.
 All data is available upon request.
+Please contact raja $_$ grewal1 -at- pm ‘dot’ me.

 ## Usage
-Using the [release](https://github.com/rgrewa1/nonergodic-rl/releases) is recommended (contains only executable code).
-Contents of the `docs/` directory are excluded.
+Using the [release](https://github.com/rgrewa1/nonergodic-rl/releases) is recommended which contains only executable code (contents inside `docs/` are excluded).

 All reinforcement learning agent training is executed using `main.py` with instructions provided within the file.
 Upon the completion of each experiment, relevant directories within `models/` and `results/` titled by the environment name will be created containing all output data and summary plots.

-Final aggregated figures for all related experiments that share common training parameters are generated using `extras/gen_figures.py` and outputted in `docs/figs/`.
-The exact aggregation details must be inputted in the file.
+Final aggregated figures for all agent experiments that share common training parameters are generated using `scripts/gen_figures.py` and outputted in `docs/figs/`.
+The specific aggregation details must be input in the file.

-Binary coin flip experiments pertaining to empirical optimal leverages are conducted using `scripts/exp_multiverse.py` with data placed in `results/multiverse/` and summary figures placed in `docs/figs/`.
+Binary coin flip and trinary die roll experiments pertaining to empirical optimal leverages are conducted using `scripts/lev_coin.py` and `scripts/lev_dice.py` respectively with instructions contained inside the files.
+The data is then output in `results/multiverse/` and summary figures are placed in `docs/figs/`.

-The general process for executing the code involves the following commands:
+The general process for executing the code inside a virtual environment on Linux involves the following commands:
 ```commandline
 git clone https://github.com/rgrewa1/nonergodic-rl.git